vmarsterson/vmarsterson/README.md

 ## My qualifications 📖
 + 1st Class Degree in French and Politics
 + BCS Software Development Methodologies Exam
-+ Miscrosoft MTA/MCP HTML 5 with Javascript and CSS3
++ Microsoft MTA/MCP HTML 5 with JavaScript and CSS3
 + A Levels: 2 As (English and Maths) and a B (French)
 + GCSEs: 8 A stars and 2 As

 ## Fun facts about me 💡
-+ I am passionate aboutt diversity and inclusion within tech and therefore:
++ I am passionate about diversity and inclusion within tech and therefore:
-    + Volunteer with Code Your Future to help aslyumn seekers gain valuable coding skills
+    + Volunteer with Code Your Future to help asylumn seekers gain valuable coding skills
     + Am a member of the D&I group within Sky and am involved in organising events to help support and encourage more people to get into tech
 + I play the mixed gender Dutch sport called Korfball
 + I love walking and have my own walking group to explore more of the Northern countryside